 A garage door keypad can be a great way to conveniently open your door from the outside when you’re not in your car.
 Or if your family is like a lot of families, you can’t always be home when the kids get back from school, but you don’t want to leave your home locked all day.
 Garage door keypads are a perfect solution for this, because a kid of any age can remember a simple code so they can get in the house themselves after school.
-And, since the keypad is permanently affixed near the garage, it can never get lost like a garage door opener remote might.
+And, since the keypad is permanently affixed near the garage door, it can never get lost like a garage door opener remote might.
 It is also nice for granting a house sitter or guest a temporary code, which is usually quite simple to set up.
-If your numeric keypad is over ten years old, however; it might not be that secure.
+However, if your numeric keypad is over ten years old, it might not be as secure as you think.

-Older keypads may have universal open codes that can be found online.
+Older garage door keypads may have universal open codes that can be found online.
 Think about it – when a new keypad is installed, there has to be a sort of “backdoor” code that allows you to set up your own personal code.
 So these older, standard keypads can actually be really easy for thieves to inspect and come back later with a manufacturer reset code that’ll let them in.

-If your keypad or wireless garage door opener system is older than 2011, it may be time to replace it.
-Newer technologies have since been developed that make it much more difficult for thieves to hack openers.
-Some are even triggered by fingerprint, instead of numeric code.
+If your keypad or wireless garage door opener system is more than 10 years old, it may be a good idea to replace it.
+Newer technologies have been developed in recent years that make it much more difficult for thieves to hack garage door openers.
+Some are even triggered by fingerprint instead of a numeric code.
 This biometric-based keyless technology can be programmed to learn up to 10 individual fingerprints, so your kids can still get in the house themselves, but now they don’t even need a code to remember – they just need a fingerprint!